akhavr/johngalt/p2p.content.md

 frequent DDOS attacks on bitcoin exchanges.

-This won't matter if we would use social networks just for posting cats.
+This won't matter if we would use social networks just for posting cat photos.
 But socian networks are more and more frequently play a networking layer for important social actions.
 Like Orange Revolution in 2004 would be hardly possible without LiveJournal and SMS, the Maidan in 2013 was fueled by FB, Twitter and IM's